Ian Reddington: Theatre

 For Great Eastern Stage he performed in Travesties.
-Back at the Bristol Old Vic he appeared in Androcles and The Lion and She Stoops To Conquer and in The Woman Who Cooked Her Husband for Nottingham Playhouse.
-Then to The Citizen's Theatre, Glasgow where he was seen in world premières of Judith and Saint Joan.
-In London's fringe he played the title role in Katie Mitchell's Arden of Faversham at the Old Red Lion Theatre, Alec D'Urbaville in Tess at The Latchmere.
+Back at the Bristol Old Vic he appeared in Androcles and The Lion, and She Stoops To Conquer, and in The Woman Who Cooked Her Husband for Nottingham Playhouse.
+Then to The Citizen's Theatre, Glasgow where he was seen in world premières of Judith, and Saint Joan.
+In London's fringe he played the title role in Arden of Faversham at the Old Red Lion Theatre, Alec D'Urbaville in Tess at The Latchmere.
 Also there he performed The Promise with his own company One Word, The Collector at The Spice of Life and Rutherford and Son at The New End.
-At The Bush Theatre under Mike Bradwell he appeared in the award-winning Hard Feelings (play) and Flamingoes, Black Mas for Foco Novo and Pamela for Shared Experience.
-A Who's Who of Flapland for Lakeside, Nottingham.
-World Premieres of In Pursuit of the English and Hangover Square at The Lyric Hammersmith.
+At The Bush Theatre he appeared in Hard Feelings and Flamingoes, Black Mas for Foco Novo and Pamela for Shared Experience.
+He performed in A Who's Who of Flapland for Lakeside, Nottingham, and world premieres of In Pursuit of the English and Hangover Square at The Lyric Hammersmith.

-He worked with English experimental company Lumiere and Son in War Dance and then performed in Italy with the avant-Garde La Zattere Di Babele in Tamburlaine.
+He worked with English experimental company Lumiere and Son in War Dance and then performed in Italy with La Zattere Di Babele in Tamburlaine.
 Further classical work saw him perform Hamlet for the Oxford Stage Company, Richard the Third for the Stafford Festival and Macbeth in London.
-For the International New Writers Festival in Birmingham he appeared in Akos Nemeth's Car Thieves and also a platform performance of A Day in the Death of Joe Egg at The Royal National Theatre.

-He has also been seen in Peter Nichols' Blue Murder, Happy as A Sandbag, the award Winning Dead Funny, Ben Elton's Gasping and The Woman in Black with Frank Finlay.
-For the West Yorkshire Playhouse he appeared in the much acclaimed The Lemon Princess.
+For the International New Writers Festival in Birmingham he appeared in Car Thieves and a performance of A Day in the Death of Joe Egg at The Royal National Theatre.
+He has also been seen in Blue Murder, Happy as A Sandbag, Dead Funny, Gasping and The Woman in Black.
+For the West Yorkshire Playhouse, he appeared in The Lemon Princess.

 He played the part of Joe's dad in the Olivier Award-winning musical Our House.
-He played Pop in the hit musical We Will Rock You in 2011.
+He played Pop in the musical We Will Rock You in 2011.